 Does the air inside your home feel heavy and moist?
-Do the interior of windows fog up easily?
+Do the insides of your windows fog up easily?
 Can you feel or see condensation on any surfaces around your home?
-If any of these signs ring true, the interior of your home is far too humid, and unfortunately, that humidity may be affecting your health — and not in a good way.
+Do you have a hygrometer that registers a relative humidity of more than 50%?
+If any of these things are true (particularly the hygrometer reading) the interior of your home is too humid.
+And unfortunately, that humidity may be affecting your health — and not in a good way.

 Excess humidity doesn’t just feel uncomfortable; when allowed to persist unchecked, it can trigger a cascade of consequences around the house, none of which contribute to a healthy, happy home.
 What kind of consequences might you encounter?